a6thmfsin/wordlists/README.md

 Here are both my custom wordlists and some thats circulating on the web.
 Now the DNS and directory (most) files are too big so i'll just list which one i use here.
-Most of them are from https://wordlists.assetnote.io also i sometimes use wordlists from SecLists.
+Most of them are from https://wordlists.assetnote.io also i sometimes use wordlists from SecLists and some other resources.
 Other resources for paramater wordlists are from ex param-miner.

 • DNS
 - dns-jhaddix.txt   26k KB